yuz331/gym-tracker/README.md

 ## Overview
 Web Gym Bro is built using React and JavaScript.
-It's a web gym tracker designed for following up workout plans and tracking gym progress.
+It's a web-based gym tracker designed to follow workout plans and track gym progress.

 ## Quick Display
 ![screenshot](src/assets/page.png)

 ## Future Improvement:
-1. Add sign in and login functionality
+1. Introduce database and add sign-in and login functionality
-2. Allow users to pick avatar
+2. Allow users to pick an avatar
 3. Keep track of users' gym progress
 4. Send notification emails if users have been slacking